classiebit/anofie-docs/resources/docs/1.0/settings/notifications.md

 # Notifications

 Users get notifications about every new message.
+Notifications are shown on the &nbsp;<larecipe-button type="primary" rounded>Messages</larecipe-button>&nbsp; page.

 >{success} Notifications are sent via email as well.